Vitamin B12 + D3: The key to conquering the winter

 Well, B12 is a vitamin in the same family as Biotin (B7) with wide reaching influence in our bodies.
 From our nervous system, to digestion, brain function and blood cell formation.

 But beyond this B12 also has a huge impact on our mood.
-This is really important in the winter months when most people, vegetarian, vegan or otherwise are not getting the correct nutrition.
+This is really important in the winter months when most people are not getting the correct nutrition.

 It is also really important to know that for all intents and purposes B12 is not synthesised naturally within our bodies* so if you aren’t eating any then you are simply not getting any and you could quickly find that you are deficient.